ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 * BSTTest.java

 ## Part 2
-On the Gradescope assignment **PA5-written** please submit a pdf with your answers to the questions
+On the Gradescope assignment **PA5-written** please submit your answers to the questions.
+This is the same format as pa4.

 # Scoring (38 points total)